3 Mindset Shifts to Build Resiliency

 Much of the advice below comes from parents who have been where you are.
 Globally mobile families are hardy and resourceful and this is only the tip of the iceberg!
 If you have specific tips to add that have worked for you, please contact me and I'll get the word out!

 You are the subject matter expert on your child and the constant in your child’s treatment.
-Know their coping style, be proactive, and think of yourself as your child’s health care coordinator or multidisciplinary team leader.
+Knowing their coping style and how to support them, being proactive, and thinking of yourself as your child’s health care coordinator or multidisciplinary team leader will shift you out of helplessness into a more active, empowered state.

 Before you move, ask your child's doctor to help you with referrals for your next destination.
 If your doctor is unable to help, ask around in online expat groups.
 There are others like you!!

 Be open to the idea of “interviewing” several doctors before deciding which one fits, and though it seems obvious, choose medical providers with whom you can communicate easily.
-If this is not an option, organize for translation services.
+If this is not an option, organize for translation assistance.
 Some hospitals or health districts provide liaison services that help with translation, but be prepared to coordinate your own translation.
-You may have to pay someone or think about who you know who would be capable and willing to be available either virtually or via speaker phone at the time of your appointment.
+You may have to pay someone, or simply identify someone you know who would be willing to be available virtually or via speaker phone at the time of your appointment.

 If you're new at this, educate yourself to the best of your ability.
 Check out a variety of national websites related to your child’s condition.
 Look for (or build) a network of parents that make you feel hopeful and supported.
 Find a mentor who’s parented through the same medical condition.